akm799/launch-list/readme.md

 ### Import

-There are two Android projects in this folder:
+There are three Android projects in this folder:

 1. `LaunchListCR`
 2. `LaunchListRx`
+3. `LaunchListRxMVVM`

-Both projects are Android Studio ones.
-To build either project you must import it into Android Studio.
+All projects are Android Studio ones.
+To build any of the projects you must import it into Android Studio.

 ### Description